What is Supply Chain Management? Key Principles + Best Practices

 Ecommerce businesses have a different supply chain compared to brick and mortar retailers.
 Instead of having products shipped to a retail location, products are stored in an ecommerce warehouse and shipped directly to consumers.
 Here’s an overview of what the ecommerce supply chain looks like:

-1. Find a supplier
+Find a supplier

-The first link in the chain is the manufacturer.
+The first stakeholder in the supply chain (other than your business) is the manufacturer.
 Though it will depend on the types of products you sell, you’ll need to find a supplier that can manufacture your product in a safe, cost-efficient, and timely manner.
-Here are some questions to ask when evaluating potential suppliers:

 • Where are the raw materials coming from?